Building Safety Regulatory System

 There are also recommendations to address poor procurement practices and to drive appropriate behaviour and practice, including a focus on safety and risk and on whole life cost.

-There was much coverage in the media yesterday and today on the very specific issue of combustible cladding, with some organisations calling for a “ban” on combustible cladding prior to publication, and therefore study, of the report.
+There was much coverage in the media on the very specific issue of combustible cladding, with some organisations calling for a “ban” on combustible cladding prior to publication, and therefore study, of the report.
 This call fails to recognise that since the tragic Grenfell Tower fire some 300 buildings have been found to be clad in materials that do not meet the current regulatory requirements, in other words, are already banned on those buildings.

 This clearly demonstrates that, as Dame Judith argues, the current regime is not working effectively to ensure that buildings are safely clad.
 Without the systemic reforms that Dame Judith proposes, there is no evidence to suggest that altering the current definition of what is banned will have a lasting effect or deliver improved safety.
 It is very unfortunate that the focus on this single issue appears to have distracted almost all commentary from the much needed overall package of reforms and changes to the way we build and operate high rise dwellings which Dame Judith has proposed.

-They have committed to work with industry to improve the user-friendliness of the overall suite of building regulations guidance, work on which CIBSE is already closely involved.
+They have also committed to work with industry to improve the user-friendliness of the overall suite of building regulations guidance, work on which CIBSE is already closely involved.

 CIBSE Technical Director